SOUND SURFER & Ashley zarah

 I think Stefano said it best, but "Heavens Away" is all about seeking a place of harmony.
 It's a place that is different for everyone, but one that you know exists, maybe because you've even been there before; but it's constantly in and out of reach.
 It's about the euphoria and alignment you feel when you've reached this place, but also the disorientation we feel when it goes missing.

 Recently, I experienced an enormous shift - plummeting from the most elevated, purest, happiest version of myself, to absolute rock bottom.
-It was as if my old life was launched into a black hole and could never be reached nor reconstructed again, like it was a fantasy I had imagined; and every, bleak, morning reminded me of what I I was being woken back up with buckets of piercing ice water.
+It was as if my old life was launched into a black hole and could never be reached nor reconstructed again, like it was a fantasy I had imagined; and every, bleak, morning reminded me that I I was being woken back up with buckets of piercing ice water.
 I thought I had established and fortified my best self over years of grueling work and self-discipline - and I lost it all in a month?
 Why did it feel so impossible to reconnect with that harmony?
 It seemed like no matter what I did, nothing would ever bring me close to the heaven I used to have.

 It's been over a year since then; since starting from scratch and rebuilding my best self; and this song definitely aided in the exploration of that.
 Of remembering that my heaven is still out there and constantly changing; that the heavens we lose are the one's that are out of lessons to teach us.
 Then it takes new challenges and a lot of practiced effort to be welcomed back into our new one.